+Focus on the negative aspects of privileges.
 Dominant ideas about masculinity in many societies are often in direct opposition to the behaviors, ideas, and beliefs that are more gender equitable and beneficial for women and men.
-Studies have shown that fathers who are positively engaged in their children's lives are less likely to be depressed, to commit suicide, or to be violent towards their wives( see the positive example of the Faculty of Technology and Metallurgy, University of Belgrade, Serbia where a male researcher, recognizing himself as a father, stated that he would have considered the future development of science differently).
-Male managers as positive, gender self-aware role models are crucial to changing the attitudes of those who may be unsure or ambivalent about new gender policies.
+Studies have shown that fathers who are positively engaged in the lives of their children are less likely to be depressed, to commit suicide, or to be violent towards their wives. (for example the Report of the Faculty of Technology and Metallurgy, University of Belgrade, Serbia claims that a researcher who recognizes himself as a father would have considered the development of science differently.)
+Male managers as positive, gender self-aware role models are key to changing the attitudes of those who may be unsure or ambivalent about new gender policies.

-14. Overwhelming of the gender issues for women scientists
+13. Overwhelming of the gender issues for women scientists

-In these years the burden of gender inequality has been borne by some women who felt thwarted from dedicating themselves to their research, and consequently not able to share good practices with the other women working in the same organization.
+In the last few years the burden of gender inequality has been shouldered by some women who experienced the feelings of the impossibility of dedicating themselves to their research due to not being able to share and disseminate good practices with the other women working in the same organization.

-15.Conflicts among women
+14. Conflicts among women

 In research institutes, as well as in other male dominated working environment, gender bias can lead to what are called "gender wars", i.e. conflicts between women or women's hostility towards actions geared at gender equality.
-When women are required to fit into tightly defined feminine roles in order to be accepted, in fact, those who are willing to act as expected often end up in opposition to those who are not.
+When women are required to fit into tightly defined feminine roles in order to be accepted, in fact, those who are willing to act as expected often end up in opposition to those who aren't.
 Likewise, professional women who have had success playing with the rules of men may have a lot invested in demonstrating that "this is what it takes to be a serious professional."
 Women who seek to change the old rules may feel shocked and betrayed when the most successful professional women do not support them.
+The

-The "mommy wars", which are particularly acute in academia, due to the high percentage of childless women, are a kind of gender war between women, concerning, among other things, the right to obtain special conditions for working mothers.
+"mommy wars", which are particularly acute in academia, due to the high percentage of childless women, are a kind of gender war between women, concerning, among other things, the right to obtain special conditions for working mothers.

-This hostility obviously hampers smooth running programs, which, to be successful, need widespread consensus in the working environment.
+This hostility obviously makes it more difficult for the programs to run smoothly, which, to be successful, need widespread consensus in the working environment.

-16. Individual diversity hides gender
+15. Individual diversity hides gender